-October has been a tough month for me for that exact reason.
+October has been a tough month.

 I spent what feels like entire days at the office.
 I listened to other people’s problems trying to help when in reality I am probably one of the least qualified people to give life advice.
 I booked a trip to Morocco that will cost me a fortune when the one thing I do not have is money.
 I was sick for over a week practically dying while sitting in the office staring at my PC screen.